Learn what Errors H202 and H505 are and what to do if you see them in QuickBooks Desktop.

 - From the tool hub, select Company File Issues.

 - Select Run QuickBooks File Doctor.
-It can take up to one minute for the file doctor to open.
-(Note: If the QuickBooks File Doctor doesn't open, search for QuickBooks Desktop File Doc and open it manually.)
+It can take a minute for it to open.
+Note: If the QuickBooks File Doctor doesn't open, search for QuickBooks Desktop File Doc and open it manually.

 - In QuickBooks File Doctor, select your company file from the dropdown menu.
-If you don’t see your file, select Browse and search to find your file.
+If you don’t see your file, select Browse and search for your file.

-- Select Check your file (middle option only) and then Continue.
+- Select Check your file and Network (top option) and then Continue.

 - Enter your QuickBooks admin password and then select Next.